Sasmitha-shree/Font-size/README.md

-# Font-size
+## Font-size
+---
 Features:

-*Increase font size dynamically with a button.
+- Increase font size dynamically with a button.

-*Decrease font size dynamically with a button.
+- Decrease font size dynamically with a button.

-*Display current font size.
+- Display current font size.

-*Lightweight and easy to integrate into any React project.
+- Lightweight and easy to integrate into any React project.